Skip to content

 It Began in 1872 . . .

 James Wilson sold the land bounded by what is now Palatine Rd., Northwest Hwy., Wood St. and Oak St. to George Henry Clayson in 1872.
 Clayson began planting fruit trees and grape vines on the property and in 1873 had a house built for his family.
-It was built by a local carpenter likely choosing from a plan book of various sizes, styles, and layouts.
+It was built by a local carpenter likely choosing from a pattern book such as this one.
 The house is considered to be French Second Empire in style because of the Mansard roof with dormers.
 It also has some Victorian Italianate features in its bay window and brackets.
 It cost about $2300 to build.

 Mr. Clayson later sold 1 1/2 acres to Charles Cutting and in 1881 sold the rest to Moses Brown.
 The Claysons had already moved to Nunda (now Crystal Lake) to expand on his nursery business.
 The Brown family lived on Chicago Ave. until 1901 and then sold the house to William Meine.
 In 1904 Meine conveyed the property to Henry Wolff.